peteroupc/html3dutil/tutorials/glmath.md

 --------------

 A quaternion is a 4-element array that describes a
 3D rotation.
-The first three elements (X, Y, and Z), represents an axis of rotation, and the fourth element is the W component.
+The first three elements (X, Y, and Z), represent an axis of rotation, and the fourth element is the W component.
 Functions dealing with quaternions begin with "quat".
 A quaternion is generated as follows: